 - 1. The protection and wellbeing of children and adults is paramount and therefore at the forefront of our practice. - 2.
 We recognise that all children and adults have a right to equal protection from all types of harm or abuse, regardless of age, gender, disability, racial heritage, religious belief, sexual orientation or identity. - 3.
 We understand that factors such as a child or adult's previous experiences, level of dependency or communication needs may make them particularly vulnerable to harm or abuse. - 4.
-We will work in partnership with the children, their parent/carer(s) and other adults where appropriate, and other agencies as this is essential in ensuring their welfare. - 5.
-We will actively promote good safeguarding practice, and work pro-actively for children and adults where we identify areas where safeguarding may be improved.
+We will work in partnership with the children, their parent/carer(s) and other adults where appropriate, and other agencies as this is essential in ensuring their welfare. - We will actively promote good safeguarding practice and work pro-actively for children and adults where we identify areas where safeguarding may be improved.

-6.1 Chance UK will:
+6. Chance UK will:

-- Recognise that all children have the right to freedom from abuse and harm - Value children, listening to them and respecting them. - Respond quickly and appropriately to all suspicions or allegations of abuse, using our Child Abuse Identification and Child Safeguarding Procedures.

-- Recognise that harm and abuse can occur through their use of technology and the internet, and this is held at the same level of concern as for real-world situations, and has real-world impact. - Use these Child Safeguarding Procedures to inform our recording, storing and sharing of relevant safeguarding information with agencies that need-to-know, whilst involving children and their parent/carer(s) appropriately. - Ensure that we are also safeguarding adults involved with these children with our Adult Safeguarding Policy and Adult Abuse Identification and Adult Safeguarding Procedures. - Recruit staff using checks as detailed in our Safer Recruitment policy and using our Safeguarding Training Policy to ensure individuals have the knowledge to act appropriately. - Appoint Safeguarding Lead, Safeguarding Deputy and Safeguarding Trustee roles as detailed in our Safeguarding Roles & Responsibilities policy. - Support all staff in bringing concerns to their Managers and or Safeguard Lead (s) quickly and efficiently; and having an alternative option should those staff members (for any reason) be unobtainable. - Provide parent/carers and children with the opportunity to voice any concerns they may have.
-This includes having knowledge, and ensuring children have access to their preferred method of communication and that staff are aware of using a variety of communication tools. - Adopt positive behaviour management strategies which are non-violent and do not impose humiliation. - Ensure any allegations against mentors or staff are dealt with through our Escalation / Complaints / Whistleblowing procedures. - Ensure wherever relevant, we are providing a safe physical environment for children, parent/carer(s), families, staff and mentors through our Health & Safety measures (not included here) and in accordance with the law and regulatory guidance. - Support the implementation and review of this policy, with the support of management and trustees, with training provision, supervision, and sharing safeguarding updates.
+- Recognise that all children have the right to freedom from abuse and harm. - Value children, listening to them and respecting them. - Respond quickly and appropriately to all suspicions or allegations of abuse, using our Child Abuse Identification and Child Safeguarding Procedures within this policy. - Recognise that harm and abuse can occur through their use of technology and the internet, and this is held at the same level of concern as for realworld situations and has real-world impact. - Use these Child Safeguarding Procedures to inform our recording, storing and sharing of relevant safeguarding information with agencies that need-to-know, whilst involving children and their parent/carer(s) appropriately. - Ensure that we are also safeguarding adults and other family members. - Recruit staff using checks as detailed in our Safer Recruitment policy and using our Safeguarding Training Policy to ensure individuals have the knowledge to act appropriately. - Appoint Safeguarding Lead, Safeguarding Deputy and Safeguarding Trustee roles as detailed in this policy. - Support all staff in bringing concerns to their managers and/or Safeguard Lead(s) quickly and efficiently; and having an alternative option should those staff members (for any reason) be unobtainable. - Provide parent/carers and children with the opportunity to voice any concerns they may have.
+This includes having knowledge, and ensuring children have access to their preferred method of communication and that staff are aware of a variety of communication tools. - Adopt positive behaviour management strategies which are non-violent and do not impose humiliation. - Ensure any allegations against mentors or staff are dealt with through our Escalation / Complaints / Whistleblowing procedures. - Ensure wherever relevant, we are providing a safe physical environment for children, parent/carer(s), families, staff and mentors through our Health & Safety policy (not included here) and in accordance with the law and regulatory guidance. - Support the implementation and review of this policy, with the support of management and trustees, with training provision, supervision, and sharing safeguarding updates.